-The persons named in the proxies solicited by the Board of Directors, unless otherwise instructed, intend to vote the shares represented by such proxies FOR the ratification of the selection of Arthur Andersen LLP as independent auditors and, in the case of the election of directors, equally FOR each of the 11 candidates for director named in this Proxy Statement; HOWEVER, if sufficient numbers of shareholders exercise cumulative voting rights to elect one or more other candidates, the management proxies will (i) determine the number of directors they are entitled to elect, (ii) select such number from among the named candidates, (iii) cumulate their votes, and (iv) cast their votes for each candidate among the number they are entitled to elect.
+- FOR the ratification of the selection of Arthur Andersen LLP as independent public accountants; - AGAINST the shareholder proposal requesting the Board of Directors to redeem the rights distributed in 1996 under the Company's shareholder rights plan unless the plan receives shareholder approval, if the proposal is properly presented at the Annual Meeting; and - In the case of the election of directors, equally FOR each of the 11 candidates for director named in this Proxy Statement.
+HOWEVER, if sufficient numbers of shareholders exercise cumulative voting rights to elect one or more other candidates, the management proxies will (i) determine the number of directors they are entitled to elect, (ii) select such number from among the named candidates, (iii) cumulate their votes, and (iv) cast their votes for each candidate among the number they are entitled to elect.